-Lower molding pressures are needed with structural foam because inert gases add to the pressure in the mold cavity instead of relying totally on machine pressure.
+Lower molding pressures are needed with structural foam molding because inert gases add to the pressure in the mold cavity instead of relying totally on machine pressure.
 This produces results with a cellular core and solid plastic exterior walls and a part geometry with less internal stress and better stability.

-SFM gives product designers and manufacturers great benefits and opportunities to create a variety of custom manufactured plastic products.
+Plastic structural foam molding gives product designers and manufacturers great benefits and opportunities to create a variety of custom manufactured plastic products.